Aron9605/VQA-GHZ-Distillation/README.md

 # VQA-GHZ-Distillation

-This project contains the reproduction of essential results of the '*Training iterated protocols for distillation of GHZ states with variational quantum algorithms.*' study. [ref. [	arXiv.2311.04646](https://doi.org/10.48550/arXiv.2311.04646
+This project contains the reproduction of essential results of the '*Training iterated protocols for distillation of GHZ states with variational quantum algorithms.*' article. [ref. [	arXiv.2311.04646](https://doi.org/10.48550/arXiv.2311.04646
 )]

 The study has been submitted to a scientific journal; the corresponding authors are **Aron Rozgonyi**[1,2], **Gabor Szechenyi**[1,2], **Orsolya Kalman**[2] and **Tamas Kiss**[2].